 Please, be aware, above I called it the thoughts of Tao and not Taoism because Taoism is a religion.
 I spent some time searching for Lao Tse’s ideas in Taoism but could not find any.

 In my experience, this happened with many religions, the thoughts of the master tattered once he had passed away.
 The students ‘refined’ their master’s wisdom and proclaimed themselves to masters.
-They tuned their master’s wisdom more palatable to attract students and suiting their own the needs to increase their authority and power.
+They tuned their master’s wisdom more palatable to students to attract them and to suit their own needs to increase their authority and power.

 My professional career ended far too early.
 Times of profound doubt in myself and my abilities had to be surpassed and living in this new world turned out to be a substantial burden.
 Points of choice, crossroads, appeared but seemed to offer no alternatives at all.